louisaschill/abcd_fhsud_nct/README.md

 - **MATLAB R2017a or later**
 - Required package:
   - `gramm` plotting toolbox (https://github.com/piermorel/gramm)
-- Hardare: No non-standard hardware required; analyses were run locally on a MacBook Pro 2022.
+- Hardware: No non-standard hardware required; analyses were run locally on a MacBook Pro 2022.

 ## Installation
 - Clone or download this repository.